pschatzmann/TinyRobotics/README.md

 ## Dependencies

 You also need to install the follwing Arduino libraries:
+- Servo / ESP32Servo
 - FastAccelStepper
-- Servo
-- ESP32Servo